topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 ### Non-Goals

-- Change how to score nodes for static or dynamic provisioning.
+- To change how to score nodes for static or dynamic provisioning.

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion